nasa/openmct/docs/src/guide/index.md

 bottom of the screen.
 Currently, only statement coverage is displayed.

 ## Deployment
-Open MCT Web is built to be flexible in terms of the deployment strategies it supports.
-In order to run in the browser, Open MCT Web needs:
+Open MCT is built to be flexible in terms of the deployment strategies it supports.
+In order to run in the browser, Open MCT needs:

 1. HTTP access to sources/resources for the framework, platform, and all active bundles.